Paris green: Related pigments

 Similar natural compounds are the minerals chalcophyllite Cu18Al2(AsO4)3(SO4)3(OH)27*36H2O, conichalcite CaCu(AsO4)(OH), cornubite Cu5(AsO4)2(OH)4*H2O, cornwallite Cu5(AsO4)2(OH)4*H2O, and liroconite Cu2Al(AsO4)(OH)4*4H2O.
 These minerals range in color from greenish blue to slightly yellowish green.

 Scheele's green is a chemically simpler, less brilliant, and less permanent, copper-arsenic pigment used for a rather short time before Paris green was first prepared, which was approximately 1814.
 It was popular as a wallpaper pigment and would degrade, with moisture and molds, to arsine gas.
 Paris green was used in wallpaper to some extent and may have degraded similarly.
 Both pigments were once used in printing ink formulations.

 The ancient Romans used one of them, possibly conichalcite, as a green pigment.
 The Paris green paint used by the Impressionists is said to have been composed of relatively coarse particles.
 Later, the chemical was produced with increasingly small grinds and without carefully removing impurities.
 Its permanence suffered.
 It is likely that it was ground more finely for use in watercolors and inks.

-Uses
+Historical uses

 Painting

 Paris green was widely used by 19th-century artists.
 It is present in several paintings by Claude Monet and Paul Gauguin, who found its color difficult to replicate with natural materials.

 Vincent van Gogh, Self-Portrait (Dedicated to Paul Gauguin), September, 1888.
 Note the vivid background and undercoat of Paris green.